 Flagler College, formerly the Hotel Ponce de Leon, was built by Henry Flagler in 1888.
 It was considered one of the most exclusive snowbird resorts in its day and was designed in the Spanish Renaissance architectural style.

-Visitors are greeted to the museum by walking through a serene courtyard, with a small bridge over a coy pond.
+Visitors are greeted at the museum by walking through a serene courtyard, with a small bridge over a coy pond.
 The grave of Otto Lightner, the founder of the Lightner Museum, is also within the courtyard.